 This post has taken me much longer than usual to write, and I’m about to ask someone else to proofread it, since I cannot focus right into the laptop.
 (Thanks, Mike!)
 Again, annoying.
 But being kind to my brain will eventually stop the pain, and that really must be my only goal this month.

+Have you suffered from Second Concussion Syndrome?
 What weird wrench has been thrown into your life lately?
 Comment!